-Halflings start with two bonus skill points allocated as they like in either Thrown Weapons or the Missile Weapons talents and suffer a -2 DX adjustment when using wielded weapons against multi-hex targets.
-For example a Halfling Wizard would pay only two skill points to start with the Thrown Weapons talent instead of the four skill points a human wizard would pay.
+Halflings start with two bonus points allocated as they like in either Charisma (replacing the default +1 on reaction rolls), Thrown Weapons, or the Missile Weapons talents and suffer a -2 DX adjustment when using wielded weapons against multi-hex targets.
+For example a Halfling Wizard would pay only two IQ points cost to start with the Thrown Weapons talent instead of the four IQ points cost a human wizard would pay.
 As with background mundane talents this bonus is lost if not used at creation.
 Halflings pay the normal XP cost to advance DX or IQ, but count their attribute total as two higher to determine the XP cost of advancing ST, up to a racial maximum of ST 12.
-These hardy creatures generally roll one less die on any "health" roll to resist poisons and environmental hazards.
+As a small race they generally roll one less die on any "health" roll to resist poisons and environmental hazards.
 Use half their actual age to determine the effects of aging.

-The XP cost for a Centaur to advance ST is determined as if his attribute total was six less, but they roll two additional dice on any ST roll to resist poisons.
+As normal for two-hex characters, the XP cost for a Centaur to advance ST is determined as if his attribute total was six less, but they roll two additional dice on any "health" ST roll to resist poisons and such.

 A proper sized giant's one handed club (9 pounds) can jab to two hexes as per ITL 112, but is not otherwise a pole weapon.
 Some giants fight with huge flint spears that weigh half their strength in pounds.
 These do two points less damage than a one or two handed club, but are pole weapons.
 A very few of these are also magical staves.

 A giant that isn't critically malnourished or ill gains one point of ST on each odd birthday from age 21 to 49, wanted or not.
 Note that this increases the XP cost to raise attributes every other year.
-A giant that elects to lose ST due to aging loses 1d rather than one point of ST. Giants roll three additional dice against ST to resist poisons, but take normal poison damage if they fail.
+A giant that elects to lose ST due to aging loses 1d rather than one point of ST. As three-hex characters, giants roll three additional dice against ST to resist poisons, but take normal poison damage if they fail.

 A gargoyle's bare handed attack does 1d-1 more than a human of the same ST, plus any further bonuses for brawling or unarmed combat talent.
 Gargoyle kicks are clumsy and are resolved at an additional -2 DX adjustment.
 They are able to clasp things with their feet and this is how they usually carry heavy loads in the air.
 Gargoyles pay normal XP costs to advance DX.
 They advance ST as if their attribute total was three less than the actual total and they advance IQ (to a maximum of 10) as if their attribute total was two higher than the actual total.
 Note that gargoyles are immune to most poisons that hurt mammals, but roll one additional die on saving throws against ST to resist those poisons that do affect them.